 Criteria: Received by FDA: 2018–2020; Sex: Male; Age: 18–40; Suspected product: Finasteride only; Reason for use: Alopecia, Androgenetic Alopecia and other hair loss conditions only (excluding Hair Transplant); Concomitant Products: None.

-Pathophysiology of PFS has not been determined, but recent research has focused on the following hypotheses:
+Etiopathology of post-5-ARI dysfunctions has not been established, but recent research has focused on the following:

 See also a proposed explanation focusing on tissue injuries, which has not undergone peer review.